 In May, in Vizirgianakis v.
-Aeterna Zentaris, Inc., the Third Circuit affirmed a district court order granting class certification to a group of shareholders who alleged that Aeterna Zentaris, Inc., a biopharmaceutical company, violated Section 10(b) of the Exchange Act and Rule 10b-5 by misrepresenting the efficacy of a particular drug.8 The district court found that the plaintiffs properly alleged a "fraud-on-the-market" theory of reliance, which provides plaintiffs a rebuttable presumption of class-wide reliance when plaintiffs traded securities in an efficient market.
+Aeterna Zentaris, Inc., the Third Circuit affirmed a district court order granting class certification to a group of shareholders who alleged that Aeterna Zentaris, Inc., a biopharmaceutical company, violated Section 10(b) of the Exchange Act and Rule 10b-5 by misrepresenting the efficacy of a particular drug.5 The district court found that the plaintiffs properly invoked the "fraud-on-the-market" theory of reliance, which provides plaintiffs a rebuttable presumption of class-wide reliance when plaintiffs traded securities in an efficient market.
 On appeal, Aeterna did not contest that plaintiffs raised the presumption of an efficient market, and instead argued that the district court erred in finding that it had not rebutted the presumption of reliance by proving that the alleged misstatements did not have a price impact under Halliburton Co. v.
-Erica P. John Fund, Inc. ("Halliburton II").9 In particular, Aeterna argued that it had rebutted the presumption by presenting an expert declaration "pointing out that [plaintiffs' expert] had not proven-to a 95% confidence level-that the alleged misrepresentations ... impacted the price of Aeterna's common stock."10 But the Third Circuit held that the plaintiffs' "failure to do so is not necessarily proof of the opposite,"11 and otherwise deferred to the district court's competency in weighing conflicting testimony and making factual findings with respect to market efficiency.
+Erica P. John Fund, Inc. ("Halliburton II").6 In particular, Aeterna argued that it had rebutted the presumption by presenting an expert declaration "pointing out that [plaintiffs' expert] had not proven-to a 95% confidence level-that the alleged misrepresentations ... impacted the price of Aeterna's common stock."7 But the Third Circuit held that the plaintiffs' "failure to do so is not necessarily proof of the opposite,"8 namely a lack of price impact, and otherwise deferred to the district court's competency in weighing conflicting testimony and making factual findings with respect to market efficiency.